Deuterated methanol

-Deuterated methanol (CD_{3}OD), is a form (called an isotopologue) of methanol (CH_{3}OH) in which the hydrogen atoms ("H") are replaced with deuterium (heavy hydrogen) isotope ("D").
+Deuterated methanol (CD_{3}OD) is a form (called an isotopologue) of methanol (CH_{3}OH) in which the hydrogen atoms ("H") are replaced with deuterium (heavy hydrogen) isotope ("D").
 Deuterated methanol is a common solvent used in NMR spectroscopy.

-Deuterated methanol was first detected in interstellar space was Orion-KL in 1988 by scientists at the Max Planck Institute for Radio Astronomy.
+Deuterated methanol was first detected in interstellar space in the Kleinmann–Low Nebula in 1988 by scientists at the Max Planck Institute for Radio Astronomy.